glennj/glennj.github.io/exercism/cli.md

 ## The Fish shell

 I don't use bash as my interactive shell, I use [fish][fish].
-It has superior completions and history recall.
+It has superior completions and autosuggestions.

 I took the above concepts about extending `exercism` and built a whole lot of new functionality in my [fish wrapper around `exercism`][fish-wrapper].